nccgroup/WindowsFirewallHookDriverEnumeration/README.md

 ```

 ## Windows Native Tool
-We've producted a Windows native driver and commmand line utility that will be release shortley
+We've produced a Windows native driver and command line utility that will be released shortly